Kenneth Arrow: Awards and honors

 Arrow was awarded the John Bates Clark Medal in 1957 and was elected a Fellow of the American Academy of Arts and Sciences in 1959.
 In 1968, he was elected to both the United States National Academy of Sciences and the American Philosophical Society.
 He was the joint winner of the Nobel Memorial Prize in Economics with John Hicks in 1972 and the 1986 recipient of the von Neumann Theory Prize.
 He was one of the recipients of the 2004 National Medal of Science, the nation's highest scientific honor, presented by President George W. Bush for his contributions to research on the problem of making decisions using imperfect information and his research on bearing risk.

 He has received honorary doctorates from the University of Chicago (1967), the University of Vienna (1971) the City University of New York (1972).
 On 2 June 1995 he received an honorary doctorate from the Faculty of Social Sciences at Uppsala University, Sweden.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 2006.

 He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.
+In 2007 he was the first Witten Lecturer at the Witten/Herdecke University as the awardee of the Witten Lectures in Economics and Philosophy.

 Personal life and death

 Arrow was a brother to the economist Anita Summers, uncle to economist and former Treasury Secretary and Harvard President Larry Summers, and brother-in-law of the late economists Robert Summers and Paul Samuelson.
 In 1947, he married Selma Schweitzer, graduate in economics at the University of Chicago and psychotherapist, who died in 2015; they had two children, David Michael (b.
 1962), an actor, and Andrew Seth (b.
 1965), an actor/singer.

-Arrow was well known for being a polymath, possessing prodigious knowledge of subjects far removed from economics.
-On one occasion (recounted by Eric Maskin), in an attempt to artificially test Arrow's knowledge, the junior faculty agreed to closely study the breeding habits of gray whales — a suitably obscure topic — and discuss it in his presence.
-To their surprise, Arrow already was familiar with the work they had studied and, in addition, thought it had been refuted by other research.

-Arrow died in his Palo Alto, California home on 21 February 2017 at the age of 95.
+Arrow died in his Palo Alto, California, home on February 21, 2017, at the age of 95.